Horizons Active High Yield Bond ETF (HYI) To Go Ex-Dividend on April 28th

 Horizons Active High Yield Bond ETF (TSE:HYI – Get Rating) declared a monthly dividend on Thursday, April 28th, TickerTech reports.
-Stockholders of record on Wednesday, May 11th will be paid a dividend of 0.0492 per share on Wednesday, May 11th.
-This represents a $0.59 dividend on an annualized basis and a dividend yield of 7.01%.
+Investors of record on Wednesday, May 11th will be given a dividend of 0.0492 per share on Wednesday, May 11th.
+This represents a $0.59 dividend on an annualized basis and a yield of 7.01%.
 The ex-dividend date of this dividend is Thursday, April 28th.
 This is a positive change from Horizons Active High Yield Bond ETF’s previous monthly dividend of $0.05.

 About Horizons Active High Yield Bond ETF (Get Rating)